National Interest Waiver

 - NIW approval requires that the beneficiary document impact on the field as a whole.
 Good grades alone or assisting on some major federally funded project (no matter how important that project may seem) are insufficient.

-- Since the adjudication policy the USCIS applies to NIW cases remains quite flexible and often changes, the outcome of NIW petition can also be less predictable than the labor certification process.
+- The adjudication policy the USCIS applies to NIW cases remains quite flexible and often changes, the outcome of NIW petition can also be less predictable than the labor certification process.

-The statute, regulations of National Interest Waiver are quite complex and standards from adjudicated cases continue to remain unclear.
+The statute, regulations and interpretation of National Interest Waiver criteria are quite complex.
 Since each NIW case will be judged on its own merit, it is hard to predict the outcome of a case unless the person preparing the petition has a good understanding of all relevant laws, requirements, and precedents.
 Therefore, professionals considering a NIW petition should evaluate his credentials and immigration objectives with a knowledgeable and experienced immigration attorney specializing in NIW petitions.
 Immigration Law Associates, P.C. has the special expertise you are looking for.
 With a dedicated science immigration staff, we have the ability to structure your educational and professional accomplishments to present a persuasive immigration case.
 Please call 847-763-8500 to schedule your confidential consultation today.